Laser War: Layout

 There is a kickback in the left outlane.
 There are three groups of three stand-up targets: red on the left side, blue on the right side, and yellow towards the middle.
 There is a corresponding lock/kickout for each colour, with the red and yellow including a spinner that the ball hits before reaching them.
 The table has a single ramp, with a wireform return to the right flipper; where this ramp turns a laser-gun turret is located which lights up at various points during a game.
 The top left of the machine has W-A-R rollovers just above three pop-bumpers.

 Gameplay

 The table is controlled with two flippers, and has a manual plunger.
 By hitting all three targets in a colour group the player lights a lock, and after locking two balls, the two ball multiball starts.
 This can be turned into a three ball multiball by locking these balls again, which enables a jackpot to be collected by hitting the ramp.

+In a multiplayer game the game has a "point spread" feature showing difference to other players scores.

 Reception

-In a review for Play Meter, Roger Sharpe gave the game 3.5/4 with a layout that is fair to an average player, yet still challenging for a more skilled player.
+In a review for Play Meter, Roger Sharpe gave the game 3.5/4.
+He stated that the layout is fair to an average player, yet still challenging for a more skilled player.
 It was also the cover story for the April 1987 issue of RePlay magazine.
+The Pinball Trader thought it was a good game, and preferred the artwork on the backglass to that on the playfield.